kdleonard93/Black-Nerds-Journey-Blog/cllejspyf000609mm1y8iew37.md

 Once you have the following checks and this repo pulled, run `python main.py` and you should be set!
-As I was writing this, I realized the amount of other sensitive info i had in the project (emails, env variables, etc.) So I made some code changes already to improve project 😄.
+As I was writing this, I realized the amount of other sensitive info I had in the project (emails, env variables, etc.) So I made some code changes already to improve the project 😄.

 For those who wanna see a quick snippet of the `email_sender.py` file, you can take a peek below: